 What machine should I get?

-If you are reading this, you likely already have a machine – but you may also be trying to decide which one is best for you.
+If you are reading this, you likely already have a new Cricut machine – but you may also be trying to decide which one is best for you.

-There are a ton of different machines out there, but the two lines that they still actively update and promote are the Explore Air line and the Maker.
+There are a ton of different machines out there, but the two lines that they still actively update and promote are the Explore and Maker.

-I am fortunate to own the Air, Air 2, Joy and Maker, and really, they are all amazing machines.
+I am fortunate to own the Air, Air 2, Joy, Maker and Maker 3, and really, they are all amazing machines.
 There are things I like about the Air more than the Maker, but overall, I like the power and possibilities of the Maker.

-Here are some guides that dive specificially into each machine:
+Here are some guides that dive specifically into each machine:

 What’s in the Box?